 An employee on leave for his or her own medical condition must present a medical release to return to work.
 The employee may be asked to medically certify that the employee is able to perform the essential functions of the position.
 Failure to submit a sufficient and complete release may delay the employee's return to work. top

 FMLA does not provide paid leave.
-However, employee wages during a FMLA covered absence(s) will be provided in accordance with university policy and collective bargaining agreements.
+However, employee wages during a FMLA covered absence(s) will be provided in accordance with university policy.
 Emergency leave may be used concurrently with FMLA under certain circumstances as outlined in the Sick Leave Policy.

 Employees eligible for FMLA will use applicable university paid leave benefits concurrently with FMLA.
 Leave benefits may be sick leave and/or vacation/vacation credit dependent on the FMLA reason.
 If sick leave and/or vacation/vacation credit is exhausted, leave will be unpaid (leave without pay).
 Employees who are qualified for FMLA leave are eligible to retain up to two weeks (80 hours for full time FTE) of accrued annual "vacation" leave each calendar year.

 During an approved leave, paid or unpaid, ISU will continue to pay the employer share of the employee's medical and dental insurance plan(s).
 If the employee is responsible for a share of the premium(s) through payroll deduction, the employee must continue to pay his or her share during any unpaid leave.